wmerfalen/tdm/src/doc/builder-features.md

 				- [ ] describe how to build the object
 	- when user practices a skill:
 		- [ ] have them be the lowest proficiency
+			- [ ] only way to master is to use the skill
 	- when user uses a skill:
 		- [ ] increment player skill usage counters
 		- [ ] if usage counter reaches a new level: